UniMath/agda-unimath/src/foundation-core/type-arithmetic-dependent-pair-types.lagda.md

 ## Idea

-We prove laws for the manipulation dependent pair types with respect to itself and arithmetical laws with respect to contractible types.
+We prove laws for the manipulation of dependent pair types with respect to themselves and arithmetical laws with respect to contractible types.

 ## Properties